Skip to content

 If your employee’s eye health is a disability, you have legal obligations to:

-• not to discriminate against them based on their disability; and
+• not to discriminate against them because of their disability; and

 • make reasonable adjustments, which means making changes to their job that help reduce or remove any issues that prevent them from carrying out their job role.